NielsTalens/doc-driven-dev/product-definitions/04 - product-description.md

 The Tools section provides a curated collection of command-line utilities designed to accelerate your development workflow.
 This includes code generators, build scripts, linters, formatters, and other automation tools configured for your project.
 Rather than memorizing commands or searching through documentation, developers can discover and execute tools directly from the home screen, improving productivity and reducing context switching.

+A user can see a list of all tools by running `tools list`.
+They have an overview of all available tools.

 **Key Benefits:**
 - Quick discovery of available utilities
 - Standardized command execution